 Prior to joining NLM, Dr. McDonald was Regenstrief Professor of Medical Informatics and Distinguished Professor of Medicine at the Indiana University (IU) School of Medicine and Director of the Regenstrief Institute for Health Care.

-Dr. McDonald is a member of the Institute of Medicine and was a founding member (elected in 1984) of the Fellows of the American College of Medical Informatics (FACMI).
+Dr. McDonald is a member of the National Academies of Sciences, Engineering, and Medicine (formerly the Institute of Medicine) and was a founding member (elected in 1984) of the Fellows of the American College of Medical Informatics (FACMI).

 He is a member of the U.S. Department of Health and Human Services (HHS) Office of the National Coordinator (ONC) for Health Information Technology (HIT) Standards Committee's Vocabulary Task Force and Clinical Operations Workgroup.
 He currently chairs the LOINC Committee.

 Additionally, he is a member of the Electronic Laboratory Reporting (ELR) Task Force's Standards Working Group, which is a collaboration of the U.S. Centers for Disease Control and Prevention (CDC), the Council of State and Territorial Epidemiologists (CSTE), and the Association of Public Health Laboratories (APHL).

 He served on the Board of the American College of Physicians (ACP) from 2003-2008.
 He was the second president the American Medical Informatics Association (AMIA), and a past member of the NLM Board of Regents.

 |2010-Present||Member, Clinical Operations Workgroup, U.S. Department of Health and Human Services (HHS) Office of the National Coordinator (ONC) for Health Information Technology (HIT) Standards Committee|